-This issue mostly happens when Awingu can't access/read the metadata URL.
+This issue mostly happens when either

+- 1. There is no (or faulty) host header set in the domain settings of Awingu for this tenant. (global domains). - 2.
+Awingu can't access/read the metadata URL.

-Please check:
+To fix please check:

 - If network connectivity from the Awingu appliance to the Metadata URL is working.
 Check via the troubleshoot tools if DNS and network ports are open.
-If needed configure Awingu to use a proxy server (see global connectivity HTTP Proxy) to access a public Metadata URL. - 2.
-If the metadata URL is hosted on an internal website and the connection is done over https make sure the certificate is a public certificate, not a private certificate that is only known in the windows environment.
-If needed move the XML file from the metadata url to another location/webserver.
+If needed configure Awingu to use a proxy server (see global connectivity HTTP Proxy) to access a public Metadata URL.
+If no access is possible to the metadata url you can also upload the XML file directly on the Awingu appliance. - If the metadata URL is hosted on an internal website and the connection is done over https make sure the certificate is a public certificate, not a private certificate that is only known in the windows environment.
+If needed you can also move the XML file from the internal website to the awingu appliance by uploading the file. - In the domains settings of this tenant the correct public host header for the Awingu appliance is set.